Piszmog/gtpm/README.md

   - `/run/current-system/sw/bin` if using Nix
   - `/opt/homebrew/bin` if using homebrew

-Reload TMUX environment so TPM is sourced:
+Reload TMUX environment so `gtpm` is sourced:

 ```bash
 # type this in terminal if tmux is already running